-Utility tariffs filed with the Iowa Utilities Board show the rates and charges for public utility services and the rules and regulations under which such services are furnished.
-A rate-regulated public utility shall not make effective any new or changed rate, charge, schedule, or regulation until it has been approved by the Board and the Board has determined an effective date, except as provided in Iowa Code chapter 476.6(8).
-Most utility tariffs have been scanned and uploaded to the IUB's Electronic Filing System.
+Utility tariffs filed with the IUB show the rates and charges for public utility services and the rules and regulations under which such services are furnished.
+A rate-regulated public utility shall not make effective any new or changed rate, charge, schedule, or regulation until it has been approved by the IUB and the IUB has determined an effective date, except as provided in Iowa Code chapter 476.6(8).
+Most utility tariffs have been scanned and uploaded to the IUB's electronic filing system.
 To search for a utility company tariff, select Search, Tariff Search from the EFS navigation bar.
 On the tariff search page, you may select a specific company name or industry type (i.e. gas, electric, telephone).

 Tariff Information Available on Utility Websites:

 Liberty Energy (Midstates) Corporation d/b/a Liberty Utilities (f/k/a Atmos Energy)

 Black Hills Energy (f/k/a Aquila, Inc./Aquila Networks)

 McLeodUSA Telecommunications Services, LLC d/b/a PAETEC Business Services

 Qwest Corporation d/b/a CenturyLink